scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

         - If the MAC<sub>i</sub> in the current Hop Field does not match the just calculated MAC<sup>Peer</sup><sub>i</sub>, drop the packet.
         - Increment both `CurrInf` and `CurrHF` in the path meta header.
 Proceed with step 5.

-5. Forward the packet to the egress border router (based on the egress Interface ID in the current Hop Field) or to the destination endpoint, if this is the destination AS.
+5. Forward the packet to the egress border router (based on the egress Interface ID in the current Hop Field) or to the destination endpoint, if this is the destination AS (see [](#intra-domain-forwarding)).

 #### Steps at Egress Border Router